L’Osier is a French restaurant that was established in Ginza, Tokyo in 1973.

 Olivier Chaignon was born in Montargis, France.
 He was crowned the Best Young Apprentice Chef in France.
 After gaining experience at restaurants including Taillevent and Restaurant Pierre Gagnaire in Paris, he came to Japan for the first time to become the executive chef of Pierre Gagnaire A Tokyo.

 “We are making preparations each day with a renewed spirit so that we can provide the most wonderful experiences to our guests.
 I look forward to meeting all of you.”

 Yasuhiko Uchibori has thoroughly learned service at L’Osier ever since he joined the restaurant in 1991.
 When L’Osier was temporarily closed he worked to further improve his skills, such as taking part in training at a top-class restaurant in France and visiting production locations.

 “I make constant efforts to propose harmonious pairings of wine and cuisine that match the moods of my customers.”

 Toshifumi Nakamoto is well versed in wines from throughout the world, and is capable of suggesting unexpected “marriages” of wine and food.
-He won the 2012 Tokyo Meister Award (Tokyo Governor’s Award for Outstanding Skill).
+He received the 2012 Tokyo Meister Award (Tokyo Governor’s Award for Outstanding Skill).
 In 2013, he was awarded the French “Ordre National du Mérite Agricole (Chevalier)”.
 He received the 2014 Award for Outstandingly Skilled Workers (Contemporary Master Craftsman).

 After being closed for two and a half years, a new era dawned at L’Osier together with the opening of the Shiseido Head Office building in 2013.
 Headed by new chef Olivier Chaignon, L’Osier is pursuing a new value creation to offer invaluable experiences to its customers from all over the world.